jeffsee55/rmd-www-home/content/_index.md

 - feedback about GitHub products

 If you're a Marketplace integrator, contact the Marketplace team for questions or help with your Marketplace integration.

+# Requesting support

+For questions, bug reports, and discussions about GitHub Apps, OAuth Apps, and API development, explore the GitHub API Development and Support Forum.
+The forum is moderated and maintained by GitHub staff, but questions posted to the forum are not guaranteed to receive a reply from GitHub staff.

+Consider reaching out to GitHub Support directly using the contact form for:

+- guaranteed response from GitHub staff
+- support requests involving sensitive data or private concerns
+- feature requests
+- feedback about GitHub products

+If you're a Marketplace integrator, contact the Marketplace team for questions or help with your Marketplace integration.

+# Requesting support

+For questions, bug reports, and discussions about GitHub Apps, OAuth Apps, and API development, explore the GitHub API Development and Support Forum.
+The forum is moderated and maintained by GitHub staff, but questions posted to the forum are not guaranteed to receive a reply from GitHub staff.

+Consider reaching out to GitHub Support directly using the contact form for:

+- guaranteed response from GitHub staff
+- support requests involving sensitive data or private concerns
+- feature requests
+- feedback about GitHub products

+If you're a Marketplace integrator, contact the Marketplace team for questions or help with your Marketplace integration.

+# Personal Access Tokens (PATs)

+For questions, bug reports, and discussions about GitHub Apps, OAuth Apps, and API development, explore the GitHub API Development and Support Forum.
+The forum is moderated and maintained by GitHub staff, but questions posted to the forum are not guaranteed to receive a reply from GitHub staff.

+Consider reaching out to GitHub Support directly using the contact form for:

+- guaranteed response from GitHub staff
+- support requests involving sensitive data or private concerns
+- feature requests
+- feedback about GitHub products

+If you're a Marketplace integrator, contact the Marketplace team for questions or help with your Marketplace integration.